EMPAT94/empat94.github.io/_gs/Chapter 27 - Lay of Land.md

 Feeling my trouser tighten a bit around my waist, I called it quits.
 The princess did eat, after all, but in small bits held in dainty hands with quick moves that were quite hard to notice.
 When you did notice it, there was an indisputable grace to the motion; having the effect of making me feel like a brute.
 Not that she mentioned it.

 After the hearty breakfast, she led me to the gardens on the backside of the Palace.
-Well, calling them gardens was a bit of an understatement - they felt more like an environmental landscape artist decided to go crazy on experimentation.
+Well, calling them gardens was a bit of an understatement - they felt more like a landscape artist decided to go crazy with experimentation.

-The "front" gardens were more for showing off, and for having large areas for parties and events.
+The "front" gardens were supposedly large areas meant for social gatherings and perhaps showing off.
 The "back" gardens, where I was currently examining what looked like a pink daffodil, were for private conversations and relaxing.

 Sitting under the shade of an awning and nursing another sweet drink in her hand, the princess was currently expanding my knowledge on local geography.

 "...
 And so, this is both a frontier and last line of defense for humanity.
 My great-grandfather - honored King Alexander Von Lohengramm, noticed the signs of creeping calamity long before other nations.
 Thus, he began the colonization of this continent of Alteraz.
 Eventually, the kingdom could not hold out any longer, so he sent my grandfather, then merely 19 years of age, to continue the line here while he himself stayed back.
 Many nobles of our kingdom followed his example, sending their sons and daughters along with my grandfather to the new lands," she took a sip before continuing, "of course, there was the prophecy as well, it pointed to a dungeon here.
-Alteraz is where the heroes shall defeat the calamity and the world will be safe once again!"
+Alteraz is where the Heroes shall defeat the calamity and the world will be safe once again!"

 'Did she just casually mention a dungeon?'
 Before I could interrupt, she pushed on.
 When it comes to talking about her family history, she just kept going on and on.

 "And so, my grandfather formed an alliance with four other clans.
 They weren't more than bridgeheads back then, but now the former alliance rules as the five major clans.
 The clan system was actually formalized by my father himself!
-And my big brother was -" she stopped, slight shock apparent on her face.
+And my big brother was-" her breath hitched.
 I remember her mentioning her little brother, this was the first time I heard about a big brother.
 I gave her a moment, as she hesitated.
 She spoke in a small voice, "Big brother was supposed to be the first official overseer."

 Her fingers trembled slightly.
 Moisture clouded her eyes.
 'Why is this cut scene making my heart squidge?'

 After a practiced deep breath, a mournful smile decorated her features.
-"He was last seen on the wrong side of the high passes," she spoke with fool's hope.
+"He was last seen on the other side of the High Passes," she spoke in a low voice.
 After a minute of silence, she pronounced, "Oh!
 Look at me, rambling on.
 The Sun is almost past the zenith, perhaps we should head inside for the luncheon?"

 <br />
 <p style="text-align:center"><strong>¤ ¤ ¤</strong></p>